As You Leave Your Church Brochure

 Be clear about any commitments (baptisms, weddings, funerals) you have scheduled for immediately after your leavetaking date.

 Organizing For Your Successor

 Review with the wardens and vestry their leadership responsibilities for property, finance, and administration during the transition.

 Identify those in nursing homes, assisted living facilities, and home bound, noting who expects to be visited and with what regularity.

 Note significant pastoral concerns such as premarital counseling, pregnancies, divorces in process, terminally ill, and the bereaved, remembering to maintain confidentiality of matters that are pastorally sensitive.

 Note preplanned funeral arrangements and where the information is filed.

-Prepare a calendar for the upcoming year, including Episcopal visitations, homecoming, patronal feasts, sunrise services, graduations, every member canvas, stewardship, and annual meeting.
+Prepare a calendar for the upcoming year, including Episcopal visitations, homecoming, patronal feasts, sunrise services, graduations, stewardship, and annual meeting.

 Leave clear instructions about your congregation’s participation in community or ecumenical services, as well as their expectations about preaching and hosting future events.

 Balance the discretionary fund and turn it over to the wardens.